 MONEY.
-Bring money for lunch at the campus cafeteria on the day your trip leaves, and for stops along the way for snacks, etc. Small amounts of cash are fine; you shouldn't need much money on this trip.
+Bring money for stops along the way for snacks, etc. Small amounts of cash are fine; you shouldn't need much money on this trip.

 ZIPLOCK BAGS, the freezer type is best.
 Bring enough of them to keep your smaller things dry.